ionic-team/ionic-site/docs/v2/api/components/nav/NavController/index.md

 </h3>

 Number of sibling views in the nav controller.
-This does not include views which are about to be destroyed.